-Today's UV index in Nagasaki, Japan will be up to 10, indicating a very high level of sun exposure for the average person.
+Today's UV index in Nagasaki, Japan will be up to 11.9, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Nagasaki varies throughout the year, reaching high levels in summer months, especially June through August, and lower levels in winter, from November to February.
 UV exposure is strongest during midday hours.